 Chef Susmitha Veganosaurus is a co-founder of Carrots, India’s first 100% vegan restaurant (with in-house bakery, and culinary academy).
 Their tagline is Food That Loves You Back!

 The restaurant was started in February 2013 by Krishna Shastry in Bangalore with the vision to bring a conscious dining experience to the world.
-The team at the restaurant has successfully been breaking all myths about vegan food through creative, delicious dishes.
-And plenty of informative, educational content/materials.
+The team at the restaurant has successfully broken all myths about vegan food through creative, delicious dishes, and plenty of informative, educational content/events.

-Through the eight years of its existence, the Carrots menu was famous for its wide range of food, dessert and specialty products menus together offer a very wide range of choices to everyone.
+Through the eight years of its existence, the Carrots menu was famous for its wide range of food, dessert and specialty product choices.
 With plenty of allergy friendly (gluten free, soy free, etc.) options, there was something to cater to all taste buds and food preferences.

-Everything – mylks, curds, cheeses, cakes, breads, dips, sauces, etc., is prepared in-house, in small batches, using fresh, locally available ingredients.
-Priority is given to healthy preparation techniques and all dishes on the dine-in menu are marked with a health level indicator.
+Everything – mylks, curds, cheeses, cakes, breads, dips, sauces, etc., was prepared in-house, in small batches, using fresh, locally available ingredients.
+Priority was given to healthy preparation techniques and all dishes on the dine-in menu were marked with a health level indicator.

 The working environment and team culture at Carrots was focused on loving communication, growth and support.
 All staff members felt a sense of ownership and pride for the business and considered each other, as well as regular guests, as family.
 This translated to a joyful, positive ambience and dining experience.

-Over the years, Carrots has evolved into a warm, welcoming space that’s the heart of the vegan community in Bangalore.
-The restaurant is also very well known and loved among vegans from across India and globally.
+Over the years, Carrots evolved into a warm, welcoming space at the heart of the vegan community in Bangalore.
+The restaurant was also very well known and loved among vegans from across India and globally.

-As an organisation, Carrots embodies the spirit of collaboration over competition and this sentiment lives on.
+As an organisation, Carrots embodied the spirit of collaboration over competition and this sentiment lives on.
 The restaurant was a platform to launch and promote many small businesses.
 And now Susmitha mentors budding conscious/vegan entrepreneurs, especially women, to help grow their business.

-The restaurant’s team has been involved in various CSR initiatives over the years, the most well known ones being – The Good Karma Meal Project (replaced by the Let’s Fight Hunger Campaign during the coronavirus lockdown) and their very unique Vegan Activists Reward Program.
+The restaurant’s team was involved in various CSR initiatives over the years, the most well known ones being – The Good Karma Meal Project (replaced by the Let’s Fight Hunger Campaign in mid-2020) and their very unique Vegan Activists Reward Program.